a Focus on Empowering Women

 Women perform over half of the world’s work, produce half of the world’s food and yet they represent 70 percent of the world’s poor.
 Any solution that would alleviate these issues must involve those that are most directly affected.
 The BFB Foundation believes social and financial education is essential in helping women end the cycle of poverty for their families and their communities.

-The BFB Foundation has begun its efforts by reaching out to education-oriented organizations in Guatemala, which is the most populous country in Central America.
+The BFB Foundation partners with education-oriented organizations in Guatemala, which is the most populous country in Central America.
 It is a country in transition, and a country reaching out to connect with the world.
 Since its 36-year-long civil war ended in 1996, the Guatemalan government and people have been working toward a greater presence in the world economy.
 Yet despite advances in that direction, more than half of the population lives below the national poverty line, and 13 percent of the population lives in extreme poverty.
 Among Guatemala’s indigenous groups, which make up 38 percent of the population, those numbers climb even higher with 73 percent living below the poverty line and 28 percent living in extreme poverty.

 The BFB Foundation was organized in 2011 by Christine Burns-Fazzi, a Principal of Burns-Fazzi, Brock & Associates (BFB).
 BFB has been serving Credit Unions nationwide for more than 10 years and during that time has come to fully appreciate this unique industry.
 Credit Unions are member-owned, not-for-profit organizations centered on community and volunteerism.
 Not only has BFB been immersed in the values and ideals of this industry, but they have also had the opportunity to witness what can be accomplished when an individual or group is supported by the community.
 It is the Credit Union philosophy and vision that inspired Christine to create the BFB Foundation.